 Example - first aid allowance doesn't apply

-Karl is a personal care worker employed by a supported independent living business.
-He works in a house which is owned by the business, caring for 2 clients that live there.
+Karl is a personal care worker employed by a supported independent living organisation.
+He isn't a home care employee.

-Because first aid is required as part of his duties, Karl isn’t entitled to receive the first aid allowance.
+Because first aid is required as part of his duties, and he isn’t appointed to provide first aid outside of his primary role, Karl isn’t entitled to receive the first aid allowance

 References